About Docker Engine - CommunityEstimated reading time: 7 minutes

-Docker Community Edition (CE) is ideal for developers and small teams looking to get started with Docker and experimenting with container-based apps.
-Docker CE has three types of update channels, stable, test, and nightly:
+Docker Engine - Community is ideal for developers and small teams looking to get started with Docker and experimenting with container-based apps.
+Docker Engine - Community has three types of update channels, stable, test, and nightly:

 - Stable gives you latest releases for general availability.